Reliability (statistics): Item response theory

 It was well known to classical test theorists that measurement precision is not uniform across the scale of measurement.
 Tests tend to distinguish better for test-takers with moderate trait levels and worse among high- and low-scoring test-takers.
 Item response theory extends the concept of reliability from a single index to a function called the information function.
 The IRT information function is the inverse of the conditional observed score standard error at any given test score.

 Estimation

 The goal of estimating reliability is to determine how much of the variability in test scores is due to errors in measurement and how much is due to variability in true scores.

 Four practical strategies have been developed that provide workable methods of estimating test reliability:

-Test-rest reliability
+Test-retest reliability

 The test-retest reliability method directly assesses the degree to which test scores are consistent from one test administration to the next.
 It involves: